 02 of 20

 This seamless, neutral shower by Sisters In Sync Design, via Houzz, is a wonderful example of how you can integrate your shower space with the rest of the bathroom.

 The tile extends outside of the shower area to present a seamless look, and the bleached wood bench adds a touch of beachside comfort.Continue to 3 of 20 below.

 Steel-Framed Shower Enclosure

-If you want to bring attention to your shower space, this industrial-style steel-framed glass walls are just perfect.
-This new trend is definitely making waves, and this custom design by Smith Hanes shows you how this could look.
+If you want to bring attention to your shower space, these industrial-style steel-framed glass walls are just perfect.
+This trend is definitely making waves and this custom design by Smith Hanes shows you how this could look.

 The contrast of black and white is definitely a theme here, and something you might want to explore in your own design.Continue to 4 of 20 below.

 Take advantage of the natural light with this shower set to a wall with large windows that still let in light but are frosted for privacy.
 Note the rain shower head and the plant and bench within the wet area.

 The marble used by architect John Maniscalco gives this bathroom both elegance and a traditional look with a touch of minimalist inspiration.Continue to 5 of 20 below.

 05 of 20